adam8/learnfun/README.md

 # learnfun
-Simple app for sharing classroom photos with families.
+App for teachers who want to share photos and lessons with families.

+Coming soon...